Meet the Team

 Loves: Laughing and making people laugh

-Winsor Graves, Production Manager
+Winsor Graves, Director of Production Operations

 From venue management and booking, to black tie dinners and large-scale festival production, Winsor has accrued a vast range of expertise in the events and entertainment industry.
 Winsor brings over 20 years of experience in venue operations, contract negotiations, event management, budgeting and scheduling, and employee relations.
 Whether working with a corporate executive, event planner, venue manager or talent representative, Winsor is known for the high level of customer service he brings to each project.